-Quite why I decided I wanted to plant a gin garden I don’t quite know.
-Hell three years ago I didn’t even like gin.
+Quite why I decided I wanted to plant a gin garden four years ago, I don’t know.
+Hell a decade ago I didn’t even like gin.

 But then I discovered that it was tonic water I didn’t like and that I actually did like gin.
 A lot.
 Though in my defence I do drink it with waaaayyyyyy more lemonade than any recipe would recommend so when I have three a night it is not like your average drink but a heavily watered down version.

 Am I being a bit too defensive about my gin drinking?

 So anyway.
 I think it was after I visited the Bombay Sapphire distillery down the road (less than 25 miles away from my actual house is where every bottle of Bombay Saphhire gin made is produced) and saw them growing the botanicals that I got the idea for my own gin garden.
 But then I pondered whether I actually wanted to grow those and make my own gin.